-Bragg, a Democrat, was the representative for Wisconsin's 2nd congressional district from 1885 to 1887.
+Bragg was the representative for Wisconsin’s 2nd congressional district and was a Democrat.
+He served from 1885 to 1887.

 From Oct 1877 to Mar 1887, Bragg missed 676 of 1,471 roll call votes, which is 46.0%.
 This is much worse than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.